The first Moodle activity for a physical classroom. The idea comes from Purdue University's hotseat.

 - Students can post questions in "real" time during a face-to-face class.

 - Students can post questions 24/7 in a course.

 - Can be used as a "Suggestion Box" with labels changed to reflect the activity is for suggestions.

 - Can be used for student analysis of any kind of data placed in the description.

 - Can be used for student analysis of a video placed in the description.

 - Can be used for quick polls.

-Inside or outside classroom, students can post into this activity from any device which can access the Moodle site.
-Students can also vote on others' posts, so that the hottest post will be popped up to the top of the list.
+Inside or outside a classroom, students can post into this activity from any device which can access the Moodle site.
+Students can also apply Heat, (vote) on other users posts, so that the hottest post will be popped up to the top of the list.
 Teachers can set a priority, either positive or negative, on selected posts, which overrides the Heat.
 Teachers can also control visibility of student entries, with an approval setting for each individual entry.